rstraub/battleship-kata-scala/NOTES.md

 * Standard library offers great flexibility (used `Set`, `Option` extensively)
 * Higher up in the object tree testing became more painful and mocking became more necessary.
 Reminded me of lessons learned in Growing Object Oriented Software
+* Private classes only work as inner classes